-- 5.8.
-Comments on the enforcement of the legal framework - 5.8.1 Please comment on particular problems of enforcement - 5.9.
-Policies giving cultural and natural heritage a function in the life of communities - 5.9.1 How effectively do the State Party's policies give cultural and natural heritage a function in the life of communities?
+5.9.
+Policies giving cultural and natural heritage a function in the life of communities

+5.9.1 - How effectively do the State Party's policies give cultural and natural heritage a function in the life of communities?

 Culture Nature There are no specific policies to give heritage a function in the life of communities.
 There are no specific policies to give heritage a function in the life of communities but this is being achieved on an ad hoc basis.
-There are specific policies to give heritage a function in the life of communities but there are some deficiencies in their implementation. × × There are specific policies to give heritage a function in the life of communities that are effectively implemented.
+There are specific policies to give heritage a function in the life of communities but there are some deficiencies in their implementation.
+There are specific policies to give heritage a function in the life of communities that are effectively implemented. × ×

+5.10.
+Examples of specific policies giving heritage a function in the life of communities

+5.10.1 - Please provide examples of specific policies that give heritage a function in the life of communities

+Policies for making World Heritage Sites accessible to the communities, providing infrastructures for more sustainable tourism within the vicinity of the World Heritage Sites, engaging with the intangible culture of the community, e.g. events, handicrafts, etc. are in place for providing a better life experiences of engaged people and a better conservation of the site and its values.

-- 5.10.
-Examples of specific policies giving heritage a function in the life of communities - 5.10.1 Please provide examples of specific policies that give heritage a function in the life of communities - 5.11.
-Integration of the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies - 5.11.1 How effectively does your State Party integrate the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies?
+5.11.
+Integration of the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies

+5.11.1 - How effectively does your State Party integrate the conservation and protection of cultural and natural heritage as a strategic element in national sustainable development policies and strategies?

 Protecting biological and cultural diversity and providing ecosystem services and benefits.
 High Strengthening resilience to natural hazards and climate change.
 High Contributing to inclusion and equality.
-Limited Enhancing the quality of life and well-being.
-Limited Respecting, protecting and promoting human rights.
-Limited Respecting, consulting and involving indigenous peoples and local communities.
-Limited Achieving gender equality.
-Limited Ensuring growth, employment, income and livelihoods.
-Limited Promoting economic investment and quality tourism.
+High Enhancing the quality of life and well-being.
+High Respecting, protecting and promoting human rights.
+High Respecting, consulting and involving indigenous peoples and local communities.
+High Achieving gender equality.
+High Ensuring growth, employment, income and livelihoods.
+High Promoting economic investment and quality tourism.
 High Strengthening capacity-building, innovation and local entrepreneurship.
 High Ensuring conflict prevention.
 High Protecting heritage during conflict.
 High Promoting conflict resolution.
-High Contributing to post-conflict recovery.
-High Other (please specify).
-Not applicable If 'Other' applies, please specify
+Some Contributing to post-conflict recovery.
+Some Other (please specify).
+High If 'Other' applies, please specify fostering knowledge and cultural related science